PSmith4/EzMelLibraryAccess/README.md

 # EzMonashLibraryAccess
-A chrome extension that enables you to login with your Monash credentials to access content behind paywalls.
+A chrome extension that enables you to login with your Monash credentials to access content behind paywalls with one click.
+Now you do need to go through Monash library